setzler/DiDforBigData/README.md

     This package is also extremely small, so it can easily be transferred onto servers, via email, etc.

+The derivations of the analytical formulas used by `DiDforBigData` are available here as a slideshow: [slides](DiDforBigData_theory.pdf).

 # Demonstration

 This section will compare the following implementations of DiD